ossrs/srs-docs/versioned_docs/version-5.0/doc/rtmp.md

 These configurations are for publish and play.
 Note that there are some other configurations in other sections, for example, converting RTMP to HTTP-FLV or HTTP-TS.

+## On Demand Live Streaming

+For some use scenario, the publisher is invited when player want to view the stream:

+1. Publisher connects to system, but does not publish any stream to SRS yet.
+2. Player connects to system and start to request the stream.
+3. System notifies publisher to publish stream to SRS.
+4. Player plays the stream from SRS.

+Please notice that `system` means your business system, not SRS.

+This is what we called `on-demand-live-streaming`, so when the last player stop to view the stream, what happens?

+1. System needs to notify publisher to stop publish.
+2. Or, SRS disconnect the publisher when idle(the last player stops playing).

+[This PR](https://github.com/ossrs/srs/pull/3105) is for the solution 2, so that the cleanup is very simple, your system does not need to notify publisher to stop publish, because SRS has already disconnected the publisher.

 ## Converting RTMP to HLS